 - Founded in 2002, N-iX has formed strategic partnerships with various global industry leaders and Fortune 500 companies, including OpenText, Fluke Corporation, Currencycloud, Office Depot, Seeking Alpha, and many others;

-- Also, N-iX partners with such American tech giants as Microsoft, OpenText, Amazon, and Google, providing our clients with consulting and development services;
+- Also, N-iX partners with such American tech giants as Microsoft, OpenText, AWS, and GCP, providing our clients with consulting and development services;

-- With a vast internal talent pool of 2,000professionals, N-iX offers solutions in software engineering, cloud-native services, data analytics, embedded software, IoT, machine learning, and other tech domains.
+- With a vast internal talent pool of 2,200professionals, N-iX offers solutions in software engineering, cloud-native services, data analytics, embedded software, IoT, machine learning, and other tech domains.